rodrigo-fonseca/slide-tabs-ionic/README.md

 [DEMO](https://cdn.rawgit.com/rodrigo-fonseca/slide-tabs-ionic/master/www/index.html#/dashboard)

-I made this based on Ionic Starter App (ionic start myApp tabs) from here: http://ionicframework.com/getting-started/
+I made this using [Swiper API](http://www.idangero.us/swiper/#.Vomtkry0mOM) based on Ionic Starter App (ionic start myApp tabs) from here: http://ionicframework.com/getting-started/
  <br>
  All you have to do is get this example and change these files below:
   - js/app.js